Commands

 Options:

-• --dry-run - Preview what would be created without actually creating files
+• --dry-run Preview without creating files

 Examples: